 Henry Ford Community College, the USA

 Henry Ford Community College is located in Dearborn, Michigan in the USA and has around 17,000 students.
 The school had been relying on email and SMS systems to send notifications to students and employees, which became problematic when phones would be switched off during class so as not to disrupt others.
-Email was also problematic as it relied on people actively checking their emails and there was no guaranteed they would look at the emails in a timely manner.
+Email was also problematic as it relied on people actively checking their emails and there was no guarantee they would look at the emails in a timely manner.

-HFCC chose DeskAlerts as its school notification system and has deployed it to every employee workstation and student computer on campus.
+HFCC chose DeskAlerts as its school alert system and has deployed it to every employee workstation and student computer on campus.
 The school can compose alerts and broadcast them to 2000 different workstations in minutes.

 Connect to students and staff in emergency situations immediately with DeskAlerts

 Frequently asked questions

 A school emergency alert system is a tool that allows schools to communicate quickly to staff, students, first responders and others so that they can take appropriate action in the event of an emergency situation.